Mechanism

 A calling list has to answer more than who has a phone number.

-A list that only filters by industry, size, and title still leaves too much judgment for the rep. Coseek uses the list build to decide which accounts belong, which ones should wait, who owns the problem, and why the first call should make sense.
+A list that only filters by industry, size, and title still leaves too much judgment for the rep. The build should decide which accounts belong, which should wait, who owns the problem, and why the first call should make sense.

 Which accounts belong in the universe?